We’re pleased to announce the successful closing of the Jacob Holm acquisition.

-Glatfelter is the world leader in high-quality, customized nonwoven airlaid materials, with four facilities spanning the United States, Canada and Germany.
+Glatfelter is the world leader in high-quality, customized nonwoven airlaid materials, with four sites spanning the United States, Canada and Germany.
 Our airlaid materials can be found in applications such as feminine hygiene, adult incontinence, wipes, table top, food packaging and medical care.

 Airlaid is a highly absorbent fabric consisting of one or more layers.
 Most are composed of all-natural fluff pulp, often in combination with binding fibers and functional additives.
 Each layer can be designed to add specific functionality to the final homogeneous fabric.